namedchris/py-ssh-echo/README.md

 ## Features

-- **Echoes input**: Whatever you send to the server is echoed back.
+- **Echoes input**: Whatever you send to the server is echoed back, line by linepy.
 - **Tracks session metadata**: Collects details like username, IP address, bytes received, and session duration.
 - **Easy to use**: Can be run as a standalone server or imported as a module in other Python projects.
 - **Customizable**: Choose the port for the server, and track session details through a callback function.